Learn More About Web Development Classes in Los Angeles

 Websites and apps form the backbone of the online world, where billions of people get their news, do their shopping, and form new relationships.
-By serving as virtual centers of commerce, community, entertainment, and information, websites not only have an important impact on the modern economy but heavily influence the behind-the-scenes of our lives.
-Consequently, it’s none too surprising that web development is one of the quickest-rising industries in America.
+By serving as virtual centers of commerce, community, entertainment, and information, websites not only have an important impact on the modern economy but also heavily influence the behind-the-scenes of our lives.
+Consequently, it’s not too surprising that web development is one of the quickest-rising industries in America.

 Web Developers handle things like layout, formatting, coding, and pretty much everything else that goes into building a website.
-Because web development is a broad term that encapsulates many different areas, many Developers specialize in one aspect of web development such as front-end coding or back-end coding.
+Because web development is a broad term that encapsulates many different areas, many Developers specialize in one aspect of web development, such as front-end coding or back-end coding.
 In addition to coding websites and apps from scratch with programming languages such as JavaScript, Developers work with content management systems (CMS) such as WordPress, and may also rely on other tools to ensure the website remains up-to-date and works for the user.

 While some Web Developers form a one-man band, creating all components of a website alone, it’s also common for Developers to work alongside a team of Web Designers, User Interface (UI) Designers, and User Experience (UX) Designers.
 Before a website is created, UX Designers often come up with an overarching concept, identifying essential content and designing a user-friendly flow to ensure the final product provides a great user experience.